brondum03/RISC-V-Team9/individual_statements/Brandon.md

             assign Negative = (ALUout[DATA_WIDTH-1] == 1);
 ````

-2.2.
+### 2.2.
 Data Memory (`datamemory.sv`)
 I defined the memory as a logic array and initialized it using $readmemh to load test data (such as the Gaussian distribution array for the PDF reference program)

-2.3.
+### 2.3.
 Testing and Debugging
 These modules were then integrated in top.sv, together with top level files for fetch and decode.
-Together with Ezekiel, I first used command verilator--lint-only <filename> to test each module, resolving all the errors that surfaced.
+Together with Ezekiel, I first used command `verilator --lint-only <filename>` to test each module, resolving all the errors that surfaced.
 Likely due to lack of experience at that point, this process took a while before our CPU was able to pass all 5 provided tests.
 We had messy naming conventions which made the integration difficult.
 From this point forward, our group decided to reference the design and naming convention of the textbook Digital Design and Computer Architecture by Harris & Harris.
 The design in the textbook would act as the basis for us to build upon for the rest of the project.

 ## 3. Pipelining
 I began by defining the interfaces for the EX/MEM pipeline register, ensuring all necessary control signals (like RegWrite, MemWrite, and ResultSrc) and data signals (ALUResult, WriteData, Rd) were correctly propagated through the stages.
 Under the execute stage, I was also responsible for the hazard unit and pcsrc logic (for branch and jump instructions)

-3.1.
+### 3.1.
 Hazard Unit (`hazard_unit.sv`)
 I first designed the hazard unit to handle data dependency, when instructions in the execute stage required data from instructions in the memory or writeback stage.
 This is overcome with forwarding the data in the memory or writeback stage to the execute stage, such that the CPU does not need to stall while waiting for the data to be written back to the registers.

 ````SystemVerilog